To view, download, or print a copy of the guide here is the PDF file.

 Choosing appropriate routes for your bike trips can make your rides safer, more pleasant, and more kid-friendly.
 The route you normally drive usually isn’t the best route by bike.
 Find trip planning assistance here:

 The City of Portland offers five free neighborhood bike/walk maps and a citywide bike map.
-Order them online or pick one up at your local bike shop.
+Order them online or pick one up at your local bike shop or library.

 A number of quiet local streets have route signs and markings to help bicyclists find their way.
 They often connect directly with neighborhood schools and parks.
 Use our free Portland bike maps to plan your route and find a neighborhood greenway near you.